physiatry/physiatry.github.io/index.md

 # Brief Bio

-Dr. (Hannah) Aura Shoval is a board certified Pediatric Rehabilitation physician at Children’s Specialized Hospital.
-She completed her medical studies at Tufts University.
+Dr. (Hannah) Aura Shoval is Chief of Pediátric Physiatry at Atlantic Health System.
+A board certified physiatry in pediatric rehabilitation, she completed her medical studies at Tufts University.
 She did her residency in physical medicine and rehabilitation at New York Presbyterian Hospital where she served as chief resident.
-She then completed a fellowship in pediatric rehabilitation at Columbia Medical Center/Blythedale Children’s Hospital’s combined program.
+She then completed a fellowship in pediatric rehabilitation at Columbia Medical Center/Blythedale Children’s Hospital’s combined program, and worked at Children's Specialized Hospital as an attending physician.
 Dr. Shoval has done research in botox and alcohol injections for spasticity management, drooling, autism,  sleep medicine and cardiopulmonary effects of exercise.
 She has lectured nationally and internationally on these topics.
 Her clinical interests include spasticity management, drooling, gait abnormalities, sports medicine, musculoskeletal ultrasound, and dance/performing arts medicine.
 In her spare time, she enjoys doing gymnastics with her three children, and competing with her husband in ballroom dance competitions.